 In this paper, we extend the earlier work by describing a much more flexible and general method of using BNs for defect prediction.
-We describe how the AgenaRisk [1] toolset is used to create an effective decision support system from the BN.
-We also describe a BN that models the creation and detection of software defects without commitment to a particular development lifecycle.
+We also describe how the AgenaRisk [1] toolset is used to create an effective decision support system from the BN.
+An important limitation of the earlier work was the need to build a different BN for each software development lifecycle - to reflect both the differing number of testing stages in the lifecycle and the differing metrics data available.
+Given the work required to build a BN, this severely limits the practically of the approach.
+To overcome this limitation, we describe a BN that models the creation and detection of software defects without commitment to a particular development lifecycle.
 We then show how a software development organisation can adapt this BN to their development lifecycle and metrics data with much less effort than is needed to build a tailored BN from scratch.